 Rewards can come in the form of:

 - A small allowance, such as a dime or a quarter per subject of homework completed.

 - An activity to be done later that day or the following day.
-Just be careful with this type of reward as sometimes children may give up on the assignment because the reward isn’t instantaneous.
+Be careful with this type of reward.
+Sometimes children may give up on the assignment because the reward isn’t instantaneous.
 However, if this keeps your child on track and motivated to finish, go for it!

 - Small treats.
 Handing out a Hershey’s Kiss, Lifesaver Gummy, or any other treat loved by your child per subject completed can be a great motivator!
 Be sure to keep these sugary-rewards small and sparse, though, as they can “wind up” the mind of a child with ADHD and take their focus away from completing their homework.

 Doing homework with a child who has ADHD does not have to be overwhelming and stressful.

 As with nearly anything, understanding the child and their unique needs is imperative to creating a successful endeavor.
 Once a parent, caregiver or educator understands what their child needs to be successful, doing tasks such as homework becomes far easier.